Dhineshkumaru/100-Days-Of-Code/log.md

 **Plans for tomorrow:**

-1. Add a feature that tests for accessibility to the background picker
+1. Perhaps write an article about how I did that random background picker

 **Resources:**
 https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_document_createtextnode2 - Appending to innerHTML of the page